Argentina vs. France: How to watch and stream what could be an epic World Cup final

 Other players to watch

-France: Raphaël Varane.
+— France: Raphaël Varane.
 The stalwart centerback is one of four players who've been hit by a virus in the team camp in recent days.
 Fellow centerback Dayot Upamecano and midfielders Adrien Rabiot and Kingsley Coman missed the semifinal win over Morocco because they were sick.
 Reserve centerback Ibrahima Konaté also has been under the weather.
+Upamecano and Rabiot returned to practice on Friday.

 (c)2022 The Philadelphia Inquirer